Possible (charity)

-Possible (which changed its name from 10:10 Climate Action in October 2019) is a charity that enables people to take practical action on climate change, and combines these local actions to inspire a more ambitious approach to the issue at every level of society.
+Possible (which changed its name from 10:10 Climate Action in October 2019) is a climate-change-focused charity, founded in 2009.

-Founded in 2009, the organisation began by campaigning for a 10% reduction in carbon emissions in 2010, and has since broadened its approach to include a range of projects focused on carbon reduction and renewable energy.

-Its three main projects are Solar Schools, which helps communities crowdfund the cost of solar panels for their local schools; #itshappening, which showcases positive examples of progress on climate change; and Back Balcombe, which supports a solar power cooperative in the Sussex village targeted for oil drilling, and promotes community-scale renewable energy nationally.

 Founding and launch

-10:10 was established by the team that produced climate change docudrama The Age of Stupid, and originally focused on helping people and organisations reduce their carbon emissions by 10% in 2010.
-By uniting people around a simple short term target, Possible aimed to demonstrate public commitment to action on climate change, and build pressure for a strong global treaty at the 2009 UN Climate Change Conference in Copenhagen.
+10:10 was established by the team that produced climate change docudrama The Age of Stupid.
+The organization was party to the 2009 UN Climate Change Conference in Copenhagen.

 A public launch event was held at Tate Modern in London in September 2009, where members of the public could make a personal commitment to the 10% goal.

 In the first 72 hours 10,000 people, businesses and organisations signed up, including ZSL London Zoo, the Royal Opera House and Tottenham Hotspur Football Club.

 Projects

 Unblocking onshore wind

 In 2015, believing that the British public were opposed to onshore wind farms, the UK government removed financial support for onshore wind (they were no longer able to bid for contracts to provide the UK's electricity), and changed English planning regulations so that it became difficult (and expensive) for onshore wind projects to get the go ahead.

 In 2016, the charity launched a public campaign to support the removal of the blocks on onshore wind through petitions, stunts, and lobbying MPs.
 By April 2019, the charity and its supporters, had gained support of 158 MPs who signed an open letter asking the prime minister to remove the blocks.
 On 2 March 2020, the government announced that onshore wind projects would once again be able to bid for contracts from 2021.

 The charity continues to campaign to challenge the planning barriers so that community wind projects can come into fruition.